 Honors and Activities

-He has represented all parties in the construction process and participated on complex case panels as arbitrator before the AAA, ICDR, CPR and ICC Courts involving: office and commercial buildings, apartments, & multifamily buildings, retirement facilities, industrial projects, steel and direct reduction plants, solar projects, water and sewer treatment plants, hospitals, municipal projects, prisons, hotels, civil and heavy highway, roads and bridges, sports stadiums, airports, restaurants, “big box” stores, steel buildings, breweries and distilleries, museums, strip centers and luxury high, mid and low-rise residential structures, as well as high-end residential construction projects.
+He has represented all parties in the construction process and participated on complex case panels as arbitrator before the AAA, ICDR, CPR and ICC Courts involving: office and commercial buildings, apartments, & multifamily buildings, retirement facilities, industrial projects, steel and direct reduction plants, solar projects, water and sewer treatment plants, hospitals, municipal projects, prisons, hotels, civil and heavy highway, rail projects, roads and bridges, sports stadiums, airports, restaurants, “big box” stores, steel buildings, breweries and distilleries, museums, strip centers and luxury high, mid and low-rise residential structures, as well as high-end residential construction projects.

 Energy/EPC Construction Projects: